Menditect/documentation/docs/Teststep/4-retrieve.md

 ### Use the value from a former Teststep to set the Attribute filter
-- Click "<i class="fal fa-chevron-circle-right"></i>" on the right of the attribute, indicating a former Teststep should be used to set the value.
+- Click <i class="fal fa-chevron-circle-right"></i> on the right of the attribute, indicating a former Teststep should be used to set the value.
 - Select the Teststep and (if the Teststep returns an Object) find the Attribute that should provide the value.

 Note: you cannot choose to have a former Teststep set the value if you want to specify a Range of values.